Adding a dark and a light mode is becoming increasingly popular in app development. In this tutorial, we will

 defined this way:

-function that we will use to read (‘watch’) the values offered by our Provider
+function that we will use to read (‘watch’) the values offered by our Providers.

 By default, Flutter uses the brightness (light or dark mode) from the underlying system.
 For now, we leave it like this, but we will return later to implement switching themes within the app ( see: Theme Switching: changing the Theme within the App).